openscope/openscope/documentation/scoring.md

 Each arriving aircraft that is successfully landed gives you 10 points.

 ## Departure
-Each departing aircraft that is successfully routed out of the general area gives you 10 points.
+Each departing aircraft that is successfully routed out of the airspace with a clearance onto their filed departure route earns you 10 points.

+## Failed Departures
+We must clear all aircraft onto their flightplan route before they leave our airspace.
+If they exit the airspace without being cleared to their desired fix (usually we do this via a SID), you will lose 10 points.

 ## Windy landings
 When an aircraft is forced to land with a crosswind or a tailwind, you